0ctavia/restaurant/README.md

 # Restaurant project

 The aim of this project is to create a webpage for a fictive restaurant franchise, which can be found <a href="https://0ctavia.github.io/restaurant/">here</a>.
+This website is being reworked in the meantime, inside of a docker environment, and will be deployed elsewhere once changes are satisfactory.
+This work can be found in the "Dockerdev" branch of this repository.

 This project was developed in September 2019 in 4 days by myself as part of the <a href="https://www.becode.org/">BeCode.org</a> promotion Johnson 4.14, on the third week of our classes.
 If after 4 days the website has not reached completion of all the objectives, it can eventually be finished later.